The Companies Act 2013 incorporates a public company. The directors of the company manage the company, and the shareholders own it.

-A public company has limited liability, and its shares are tradable in the public market and also known as public limited liability.
+A public company has limited liability, and its shares are tradable in the public market.
+A public company is also known as public limited liability.

-A public limited company gets regulated by various legislation either in its business or in trading its shares.
+A public limited company is regulated by various legislation either in its business or in trading its shares.

 A public limited company in India is obliged to make its financial reports and balance sheets public to give shareholders all the information about the company before investing in its stocks.